source-academy/js-slang/src/vm/README.rst

    s(pc) = RET /\ n > 0
    ---------
    (os, pc, e, trs, t, n, seq) -> (<>, <>, <>, <>, t, 0, seq)
+When a thread executes the ``RET`` statement, it is not added back to the thread queue,

 Ending ``EXECUTE``: